 When do Ontario taxes have to be paid?

 All income tax owing has historically been due April 30 in the calendar year following the tax year you are filing.
-For example, 2018 taxes needed to be filed by April 30, 2019, and all taxes owing are due that day.
-For 2019 taxes, however, the filing date has been changed to June 1, 2020, to give Canadians more time to pay as a result of the COVID-19 pandemic.
-If you cannot pay the full amount, you can arrange a payment plan with CRA.
+For example, 2020 taxes needed to be filed by April 30, 2021, and all taxes owing are due that day.